Bieker Moth

-When a group of top navel engineers, designers and builders come together with very few design restrictions, something quite remarkable is born.
-Meet the Bieker Moth, sailed by world champions.
+When a group of top-level engineers, designers and builders come together with very few design restrictions, the meaning of fast is redefined.
+Meet the Mackay Bieker Moth.

 Length overall 3.355 m